 Just a bit of common sense that after heavy rains the stream can see flash flooding and strong currents so it’s not recommended to go swimming when the water is flowing heavily.

-For all you keen hikers, there are several walking trails in the area surrounding Josephine Falls including the Mount Bartle Frere Track which starts here at the entrance to Josephine Falls and features a very steep hike to the summit of Queensland’s tallest mountain.
+For all you keen hikers, there are several walking trails in the area surrounding the falls including the Mount Bartle Frere Track which starts here at the entrance to the falls and features a very steep hike to the summit of Queensland’s tallest mountain.

 Mount Bartle Frere Track information